Frequently Asked Questions

 Q: Do they need a packed lunch?

-A: Only if they're attending all day (9am-5pm).
+A: Yes, if they're attending mornings or all day.
 We offer snacks in the morning and afternoon, so they won't go hungry!
 Stuck for lunch box ideas?
 Have a look at our guide for a healthy, well-balanced pack up here.

 Q: What do you do if my child has allergies?